What happens in Hanoi over Tet

 What we say:

-I’ve noticed a few forum posts recently with visitors worried about what they’ll find when they arrive in Vietnam during the 2011 Tet holidays.
-Yes, the country pretty much closes down for a few days at least, and yes, travel is difficult, but it’s really not the end of the world: hotels are available, tourist restaurants and bars remain open and tours still operate.
+Yes, Vietnam pretty much closes down for a few days at least during Tet, and yes, travel is difficult, but it’s really not the end of the world if you find yourself in Hanoi during this holiday.
+Hotels are open, tourist restaurants and bars remain open and tours still operate.

 In 2011 New Year’s Day falls on February 3.
 The main holidays are between the 2nd and the 8th but many offices and government facilities will shut down for 2 weeks.